rapodaca/dialect/src/manuscript.md

 The above procedures assume that all PPBs are expressed in *normal form*.
 In normal form, a PPB's source precedes it target.
 In other words, `source` is less than `target`.
 If a PPB is not in normal form, it must be *inverted* before quadrants can be assigned.
 Inversion swaps the values of `source` and target attributes while simultaneously toggling the `state` attribute.
 Inversion occurs in two contexts: conjugated polyenes and cycles.
 In the case of polyenes, the same PPB carries partial conformation for at least two different double bond systems.
 In the case of cycles, non-normal PPBs can be generated at bonds forming cycles.
 However, readers and writers must be capable of inverting PPBs wherever they appear.

 Consider (*E*)-2-butene.
-The PPB spanning atoms 0 and 1 will typically be encoded as the tuple `(0, 1, Up)` because this orientation tracks the order of atom identifiers.
+The PPB spanning atoms 0 and 1 will typically be encoded as the tuple `(0, 1, Up)` because this orientation tracks the order of atom index.
 However, the PPB can be equivalently encoded as the tuple `(1, 0, Down)`.
 Before this representation can be used, it must first be inverted into the equivalent form represented by the tuple `(0, 1, Up)`.

 ![Partial parity bond inversion.
 State must be inverted for bonds not expressed in normal form.](svg/placeholder.svg)